priyavrat-misra/personal-website/content/blog/reversing-most-replayed.md

 ### The Artifact Explained
 The reconstructed code reveals a fascinatingly simple geometric strategy.
 To determine the control point for a specific knot (let's call it `curr`), the algorithm doesn't look at `curr` in isolation.
 Instead, it looks at its neighbors.
 It draws an imaginary line connecting the previous point (`prev`) directly to the next point (`next`), completely skipping `curr`.
 The slope of this imaginary line becomes the tangent for the curve at `curr`.
 This specific method of curve generation is known as a **Cardinal Spline**.

+{{<video src="reversing-most-replayed/tangents.webm" caption="A visualization of the cardinal spline algorithm in action.
+In the animation, the tangent scales down as it moves towards the knot point to 0.2 of its original length. {{<a_blank title=\"[Desmos]\" url=\"https://www.desmos.com/calculator/xhkrvqshnq\">}}">}}

 By calculating the tangent at each knot point based on the positions of its neighbors, it ensures that the curve arrives at and departs from each point with the same velocity (tangent vector), guaranteeing that elusive \(C^1\) continuity I mentioned earlier.

 Remember those extra points added at `(0, 100)` and `(1000, 100)` that I mentioned earlier?
 Without them, the first and last segments of the video data would have no outer neighbors.
 By artificially adding them, the algorithm effectively tells the curve to start and end its journey with a smooth trajectory rising from the baseline, rather than starting abruptly in mid-air.

 And what about that magic `0.2` number?
 That determines the tension of the curve.
 In the world of splines, this factor controls the length of the tangent vectors.
-If this value were `0.25`, we would be looking at a standard **Catmull-Rom spline**, often used in animation for its loose, fluid movement.
+If this value were `0.25`, we would be looking at a standard {{<a_blank title="Catmull-Rom spline" url="https://en.wikipedia.org/wiki/Catmull%E2%80%93Rom_spline">}}, often used in animation for its loose, fluid movement.
 However, a value of `0` would collapse the control points onto the anchors, reverting the shape back to a sharp, jagged linear spline.

 <figure>
     <canvas id="canvasCardinal" height="100"></canvas>